Hide 'online', silent exit from groups and more: see the latest Whatsapp updates | Technology

 Leave groups without being “snitched on”

-Another novelty that had a lot of repercussions, with more people relieved, was to allow a “silent exit”of the groups.
+Another novelty that had a lot of repercussion, with more people relieved, was to allow a “silent exit”of the groups.

 Already active since the 8th, the configuration will make Whatsapp only notify the conversation admins when you leave that annoying group.
 Previously, an exit appeared in the conversation for all participants.

-This tool is already up and running and you don’t need to activate anything to use it.
+This tool is already working and you don’t need to activate anything to use it.

 More time to delete messages